Constantine the Great: War against Maxentius

-Constantine adopts the Greek letters Chi Rho for Christ's initials
+Milvian Bridge

-Maxentius' forces were still twice the size of Constantine's, and he organized them in long lines facing the battle plain with their backs to the river.
+Maxentius' forces were still twice the size of Constantine's, and he organised them in long lines facing the battle plain with their backs to the river.
 Constantine's army arrived on the field bearing unfamiliar symbols on their standards and their shields.
 According to Lactantius "Constantine was directed in a dream to cause the heavenly sign to be delineated on the shields of his soldiers, and so to proceed to battle.
 He did as he had been commanded, and he marked on their shields the letter Χ, with a perpendicular line drawn through it and turned round thus at the top, being the cipher of Christ.
 Having this sign (☧), his troops stood to arms."
 Eusebius describes a vision that Constantine had while marching at midday in which "he saw with his own eyes the trophy of a cross of light in the heavens, above the sun, and bearing the inscription, In Hoc Signo Vinces" ("In this sign thou shalt conquer").
-In Eusebius's account, Constantine had a dream the following night in which Christ appeared with the same heavenly sign and told him to make an army standard in the form of the labarum.
+In Eusebius' account, Constantine had a dream the following night in which Christ appeared with the same heavenly sign and told him to make an army standard in the form of the labarum.
 Eusebius is vague about when and where these events took place, but it enters his narrative before the war begins against Maxentius.
 He describes the sign as Chi (Χ) traversed by Rho (Ρ) to form ☧, representing the first two letters of the Greek word ΧΡΙΣΤΟΣ (Christos).
 A medallion was issued at Ticinum in 315 which shows Constantine wearing a helmet emblazoned with the Chi Rho, and coins issued at Siscia in 317/318 repeat the image.
 The figure was otherwise rare and is uncommon in imperial iconography and propaganda before the 320s.
 It was not completely unknown, however, being an abbreviation of the Greek word chrēston (good), having previously appeared on the coins of Ptolemy III Euergetes in the 3rd century BC.
+Following Constantine, centuries of Christians invoked the miraculous or the supernatural when justifying or describing their warfare.

 Constantine deployed his own forces along the whole length of Maxentius' line.
 He ordered his cavalry to charge, and they broke Maxentius' cavalry.
 He then sent his infantry against Maxentius' infantry, pushing many into the Tiber where they were slaughtered and drowned.
 The battle was brief, and Maxentius' troops were broken before the first charge.
 His horse guards and praetorians initially held their position, but they broke under the force of a Constantinian cavalry charge; they also broke ranks and fled to the river.
 Maxentius rode with them and attempted to cross the bridge of boats (Ponte Milvio), but he was pushed into the Tiber and drowned by the mass of his fleeing soldiers.